<

 KS3 Assessment:

-Assessment takes place through a variety of means including: assessed home-learning tasks with detailed written feedback, half-termly multiple-choice tests and termly end of topic tests.
+Assessment takes place through a variety of means including: half-termly assessed home-learning tasks with whole class feedback, half-termly practical assessments, half-termly on-line multiple-choice tests and termly topic tests.

 In the Summer Term, students sit a formal, internal exam which consists of all the topics taught throughout the year.
 Following tests, Directed Improvement and Reflection Time (DIRT) tasks are carried out during lessons and mark schemes are shared with students via SharePoint.